FasterXML/jackson-databind/README.md

 }
 ```

-we will need a `com.fasterxml.jackson.databind.ObjectMapper` instance, used for all data-b inding, so let's construct one:
+we will need a `com.fasterxml.jackson.databind.ObjectMapper` instance, used for all data-binding, so let's construct one:

 ```java
 ObjectMapper mapper = new ObjectMapper(); // create once, reuse